oneapi-src/oneAPI-samples/DirectProgramming/DPC++/GraphTraversal/bitonic-sort/README.md

 This code sample demonstrates the implementation of bitonic sort using Intel Data Parallel C++ to offload the computation to a GPU.
-In this implementation, a random sequence of 2**n elements is given (n is a positive number) as input, the algorithm sorts the sequence in parallel.
+In this implementation, a random sequence of 2**n elements is given (n is a positive number) as input, and the algorithm sorts the sequence in parallel.
 The result sequence is in ascending order.

 For comprehensive instructions regarding DPC++ Programming, go to